oddluck/limnoria-plugins/YouTube/README.md

 Search for YouTube videos and return link + info.
-Search powered by Google.

 `config plugins.youtube.developerkey <your_key_here>`